C-D-Lewis/pebble-dev/libraries/pebble-timeline-js/README.md

 # pebble-timeline-js

-Simple JS package to allow inserting of personal (user) and shared (topic) timeline pins from PebbleKit JS directly or a Node.js server.
+Simple JS package to allow inserting of personal (user) timeline pins or AppGlances from PebbleKit JS.

 ## Installation